AdobeDocs/aep-mobile-sdkdocs/src/pages/edge/adobe-journey-optimizer/push-notification/android/manual-display-and-tracking.md

 ## Tracking push notification interactions

-After the application is opened by the user by clicking on the push notification, use the `handleNotificationResponse` API to send the push notification interactions feedback to platform.
+After the application is opened by the user by clicking on the push notification, use the `handleNotificationResponse` API to send the push notification interactions feedback to Platform.

 ```java
     Messaging.handleNotificationResponse(